When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 How Do I Make My House Look Coastal?

-• Use throw pillow covers with nautical stripes.
+• Textiles: Use throw pillow covers with nautical stripes.

-• Gather bamboo and driftwood and use them as decoration across the house.
+• Texture: Gather bamboo and driftwood to use as decoration throughout the house.

-• Take advantage of table decor and add hurricane candle holders, nautical or striped tablecloths, and coastal-inspired napkins and plates.
+• Dining: Add hurricane candle holders, striped tablecloths, and coastal-inspired dinnerware.

 Final Words